New to CARTO? Try these 5 things first!

 You’ve connected to your data, created a map, subscribed to external data sources and run some simple analysis… but your Location Intelligence journey has only just started!

-Head to CARTO Academy or our documentation for a wide range of resources and courses designed to enhance geospatial analysis skills and empower users to leverage location data effectively.
+Head to CARTO Academy for a wide range of resources and courses designed to enhance geospatial analysis skills and empower users to leverage location data effectively.
 The content covers various topics, including data visualization, spatial analysis and geospatial fundamentals.

 Want to learn more about how you can leverage Location Intelligence for your use case?
 Request a demo with one of our experts!